 - 4) Imperial Mexicali Binational Alliance (IMBA):.
-The next IMBA meeting is scheduled for May 19, 2022.
-The meeting is currently scheduled to be hybrid, a meeting location will be shared at a later date. - 5) Regional Active Transportation Plan: The Imperial County Transportation Commission completed the Regional Active Transportation Plan (ATP) to improve access, mobility, and safety for non-motorized modes of travel, including walking, bicycling, and riding trans it.
+The next IMBA meeting is scheduled for March 10, 2022 via Zoom.
+Border infrastructure project updates will be the primary focus of the meeting. - 5) Regional Active Transportation Plan: The Imperial County Transportation Commission completed the Regional Active Transportation Plan (ATP) to improve access, mobility, and safety for non-motorized modes of travel, including walking, bicycling, and riding trans it.
 The final plan was adopted by ICTC on February 23, 2022.
 The Plan and all supporting documents are available to all ICTC member agencies.
 ICTC staff plans to incorporate the ATP to the upcoming Long Range Transportation Project. - 6) 2022 Long Range Transportation Plan: The ICTC in its capacity as the Regional Transportation Planning Agency is responsible to lead the Long Range Transportation Plan (LRTP) in Imperial County.
 The last update to the LRTP was conducted in 2013.
 ICTC staff completed a Request for Proposal (RFP) to prepare a full update of the Imperial County LRTP.
 Michael Baker International was the selected consultant.